tiangolo/full-stack/README.md

 ## More details

-After using this generator, the new project will contain an extensive `README.md` with instructions for development, deployment, etc. You can read [the project `README.md` template here](./{{cookiecutter.project_slug}}/README.md).
+After using this generator, your new project (the directory created) will contain an extensive `README.md` with instructions for development, deployment, etc. You can pre-read [the project `README.md` template here too](./{{cookiecutter.project_slug}}/README.md).

 ## History

+**Note about Angular**: a previous version of this project generated a basic default Angular frontend application, but without any view or interaction with the rest of the stack (the backend API).
+I recently switched to Vue for frontend and used it to created the basic frontend views for this project (that didn't exist before).
+If you are interested in keeping the Angular version, let me know in an issue, I can create an Angular version of the project (without the current default views), then you can integrate your Angular app with the basic `Dockerfile` and additional files.

 This project was based on [senseta-os/senseta-base-project](https://github.com/senseta-os/senseta-base-project).